 IFCAs are statutory authorities and sit within the local government family.

-Authority members may be either general members or local councillors.
-They comply with Codes of Conduct and the Standing Orders that apply to meetings of local government committees.
+They exist as a joint committee of the constituent Authorities in accordance with the 2010 Statutory Order.
+Authority members may be general members, statutory appointees or local councillors.
+They comply with Codes of Conduct and the Standing Orders that apply to meetings of the IFCA.
+Councillors are subject to the code of conduct in force in their own appointing Authority.

+Members decide the policy of the IFCA through formal voting arrangements at quarterly meetings of the IFCA.
 General members are appointed on merit, through open competition and for a term.
 They are subject to an annual performance appraisal.